Garccosta/SmartBrainApp/README.md

 ### Clone this repo

 ```
-- Run npm ci for each directory(front-end and back-end) to install the exact dependencies versions from the project;
+- Run npm i for each directory(front-end and back-end);
 ```

 For the Back-end you should do some other steps first: